-Needlepoint Newsletter from Samantha Taylor
+Needlepoint Newsletter - Samantha Taylor Needlepoint News

 As you probably know - The National Needlework Association (TNNA) hosted their annual trade show in San Diego, California last January.